enyineer/twitch-api-proxy/README.md

 This will ask for your client-id and client-secret from your Twitch API Application and for your username.

 After that, your Browser will open and forward you to Twitch's OAuth page.
 All Scopes are selected so you can call every API via this Proxy.
-This is secure because the Authorization Tokens that are being generated are only kept in your local twitch-api config.
+This is secure because the Authorization Tokens that are being generated are only kept in your local twitch-api-proxy config.

 If twitch Proxy shows `Logged in successfully!` everything is set up correctly!